Advanced Interface¶

 同意

-Of course, there is also information related to the element's area coordinates; you can also access them.
-For instance, if you want to get the area information corresponding to the element, you can print the area information as follows, or save it as a variable for later operations.
+Of course, there is also element region/coordinate information, which you can likewise access.
+For instance, if you want to obtain the region information corresponding to this element, you can print the region as shown below, or save it as a variable for later operations.

 >>> info = element.info()